If you are worried about flooding, you can find help and guidance on our flooding information and advice page.

 Once water levels have reduced, we will return to inspect the road and reopen the gates as soon as it is safe to do so.

-How will I know if the gates are shut or open?
+Finding out if the gates are shut or open

-The emergency road closure gates should always be locked open unless the road is flooded or likely to become flooded.
+The emergency road‑closure gates should always stay locked open unless the road is flooded or likely to flood.

-When gates are closed or reopened, we will keep people up to date via @TravelSomerset on Twitter.
-We will also do our best to keep this webpage updated.
+When gates are closed or reopened, we will update you through @TravelSomerset on Twitter.
+We will also try to keep this webpage up to date.

 The emergency road closure gates are locked in position, either open or shut, to help keep people safe by reducing the risk of the gates being left in the wrong position.
 If the gates are left open when the road is flooded this could have serious consequences, while if the gates are shut when the road is not flooded this could cause confusion and unnecessary disruption.